top of page

 How NeuroProcessing Works

-A diagnostic assessment confirms that NeuroProcessing is the appropriate pathway for your child's profile.
+An application confirms that NeuroProcessing is the appropriate pathway for your child's profile.
 If you have already completed an assessment with This Is Dyslexia or another specialist provider, we will review the report before placement.

 ONBOARDING